Who knew this day would come?

 Without the mambabarang, we settled for the next big thing.
 Our tour guide took us to a healer with the American as the willing victim.
 The healer was a young lady in her early twenties.
 She claimed her gift of healing was inherited from her lolo (grandfather).
 Healer asked which part of the American’s body needed some fine tuning.
 “The back,” said the latter.

 Armed with warm water, a bottle, a straw, and a mysterious black stone, the healer began to work her magic on my boss.
-She started rubbing the bottle with warm bottle against the American’s back.
+She started rubbing the bottle with warm water against the American’s back.
 This went on for about five minutes.

 The American looked very uneasy.
 At that point, I was just glad I wasn’t the volunteer.
 I had the entire ordeal videotaped.
 I kinda figured it would be good to use for blackmail, at some point in time.